hardwario/website/content/projects/fridge-temperature.en.md

 4. Next to the MQTT node place a second one, this time a blue **Chart** node.
 This node can be found in the Dashboard section.
 This node is used to determine how the measured temperature is displayed on screen.
 Link both nodes together. 👌

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566155066/projects/fridge-monitoring/image5.png" alt = "Node-RED chart settings in BigClown Playground" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566155066/projects/fridge-monitoring/image5.png" alt = "Node-RED chart settings in HARDWARIO Playground" >}}

 5. Double-click on the Chart node.
 In the **X-axis** line, you can set the period of time the data in the chart will be displayed.
 This might be, for example, for the duration of your classes.
    In the Label line, give your chart a name.

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566155066/projects/fridge-monitoring/image1.png" alt = "Chart in BigClown Playground" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566155066/projects/fridge-monitoring/image1.png" alt = "Chart in HARDWARIO Playground" >}}

 Confirm by clicking the **Done** button.